 Art Treehouse also led me to several other products to substitute in mediums.
 I discovered their water-washed walnut oil.
 It’s a cleaner and faster-drying walnut oil that I often use alone as a medium.
 For a long time, I’ve been looking at other alternatives to use in the more popular homemade mediums, which typically contain damar, linseed oil, and turpentine.
 I tried the relatively expensive spike lavender as a substitute for turpentine … allergic to that too!
-Next I tried rosemary oil, which is not cheap either, but it’s actually very helpful for allergies.
+Next I tried rosemary oil, which is not cheap either, but it’s actually very helpful for allergies and worked very well.
 I found Canadian balsam as a substitute for damar, and I use the water-washed walnut oil instead of linseed or stand oil.
-It’s a little more expensive and doesn’t dry as fast as the turpentine-based mediums, but it’s has proved to be a sufficient medium I can tolerate and actually enjoy smelling in the studio.
+It’s a little more expensive and doesn’t dry as fast as the turpentine-based mediums, but it has proved to be a sufficient medium I can tolerate and actually enjoy smelling in the studio.

-So, I still haven’t found the perfect solution.
-Other issues that have been hard to deal with are attending shows and plein air events, which I’m stopped doing, and I can rarely go into other artists’ studios for more than just a few minutes.
+I still haven’t found the perfect solution.
+Other issues that have been hard to deal with are attending shows and plein air events, which I’ve stopped doing, and I can rarely go into other artists’ studios for more than just a few minutes.
 But the hardest thing to deal with has been teaching.
 Students typically just bring whatever they already have, or they just shy away because they don’t want to purchase a whole new set of materials.
 So, by the second day, I’m already in a daze.

 I recently recalled a couple of friends who are really good artists telling me about using these “amazing new acrylics that acted so much like oils you can hardly even tell the difference.”
 That was four or five years ago … At the time I came home and immediately purchased a complete set of Golden Open Acrylics that have just set on the back of one of my shelves for years.
 After digging around in my studio, I found the bag of acrylics and decided to give them a shot.